 5. Be The Example

 Bring your little one into the bathroom with you while you brush and floss.
 Show and explain why you brush twice a day.
-If you have an older child that is afraid of the going to the dentist take them with you to your appointment.
+If you have an older child who is afraid of going to the dentist, take them with you to your appointment.
 Your brave face may help them.

 6. Hold Their Hands

-If your child’s dentist office doesn’t allow you to go into the back with your child you may want to find a different provider.
-My children were able to sit on my lap for the first two years of their lives and this helped them to feel comfortable.
-By year 3 they were exited to go back and sit in the big chair, but they still wanted my husband or me by their side.
-Once they saw that everyone was their to help and not harm they got excited about what was to come after their appointment.
+If your child’s dentist’s office doesn’t allow you to sit with your child, you may want to find a different provider.
+My children were able to sit on my lap when they were little.
+This helped them feel comfortable.
+Around their third birthday, they were excited to go back and sit in the big chair, but they still wanted my husband or me by their side.
+Once they saw that their hygienist and dentist were kind and gentle, they got excited about what was to come after their appointment.
 Which brings me to my next suggestion.

 7. Reward Them for Being Brave

-Most pediatric dentist offices give their patients a small reward for coming for their visit.
-However, if your child’s dentist office doesn’t make sure that you do something for them.
-It can be something small such as a stop for ice cream, a dollar toy, stickers, a new book, extra screen time, or their favorite meal.
-Make sure that you let them know how proud of them you are.
+Most pediatric dentist’ offices give their patients a small reward for coming for their visit.
+However, if your child’s dentist’s office doesn’t, that’s okay.
+You can do something for them.
+It can be something small, such as a stop for ice cream, a dollar toy, stickers, a new book, extra screen time, or their favorite meal.
+Let them know how proud you are of them.

-Here are a few books that may help your child feel more comfortable and excited about their visit to the dentist or their next appointment.
+Here are a few books that may help your child feel more comfortable and excited about visiting the dentist.
 Click each book to learn more about each title.

 I think this is so important.
 I know going to the dentist can bring on anxiety.
 I use to hate going, but have now started to actually enjoy going.